adarsh-2425/Node.js/Problems/util module/Problems.md

+## 1. util.format()
-1. write a function called formatUserList that accepts an array of user objects and formats the data as a table that can be displayed in the console.
+Write a function called formatUserList that accepts an array of user objects and formats the data as a table that can be displayed in the console.
 The function should use the util.format() function to generate the table, and should include column headers and separators to make the table easy to read.